You read about a tantrum, but have you experienced one in public?

-So this is how public humiliation feels I thought for a split second.
+This is how public humiliation feels, I thought for a split second.
 Standing next to your two year old, surrounded by bread and potatoes, while she screams louder than Sharapova on the tennis court.

 Nothing worked and then I turned to my last resort: The fake goodbye.
 “Okay Minki, Mommy is going now.
 Bye!”
 Didn’t work.
 Just got more crying.
-Pretending not to notice I walked away (just to get her to follow me), please please please follow me but noooooo!
+Pretending not to notice I walked away (just to get her to follow me), please please please follow me, but no!

-So the Spar manager took her hand and console her which of course made me look (and feel) like the worst mom ever.
+The Spar manager took her hand and console her, which of course made me look and feel like the worst mom ever.
 I could feel the judgemental atmosphere.
 I was a failure as a Mom.
 As a human being and worst of all I didn’t even get to buy sweet chilli sauce.